Saison Recipe

 Because the beers were brewed by different farmers, the style is hard to characterize.
-I think that’s great…it gives us more freedom to create interesting beers.
+I think that’s great.
+It gives us more freedom to create interesting beers.

 Fermentation will definitely be on the warmer side, probably in the 75 degree range.
 After primary, I will let it condition for a few months and pop one open in late spring/early summer.